 Which and that are pronouns in English grammar with specific roles:

-- Which refers to objects or ideas, adding nonessential details.
+- Refers to objects or ideas, adding nonessential details.

-- That refers to objects, people, or abstract qualities, adding crucial information.
+- Refers to objects, people, or abstract qualities, adding crucial information.

 - The laptop that John owns is fast.